alexjj/Old-alexjj.com/_posts/2021/12. December/2021-12-29-wednesday.md

 However, I can't see much in OmniOutliner that warrants its use over Dyanlist.

 Saw a good deal on a 28" Samsung 4K monitor.
 The only trouble is my 2012 mac mini can only do 2650x1440.

+Well I finally did it, I bought Tinderbox!
+Does look like my sort of application - perfect for faffing about in but never actually writing anything 😅 Paypal had given me $5 as well, so that was nice.
+Now to read the endless blogs, tutorials and documentation I've saved about it.